-Worldwide we send an incredible 205 billion emails per day, with the average office worker receiving 121 emails daily.
-In a recent report, Adobe Systems discovered that employees are spending more than 30 hours a week on email.
+In 2019, email users around the world topped 3.9 billion, and almost half of the world’s 7.7 billion population are an email user, says Avasam.
+In another recent report, Adobe Systems discovered that employees are spending more than 30 hours a week on email.
 Indeed, there are half a million workers that regularly check their emails from the bathroom!

 All this email is not good for business, and it’s not good for employee well-being either.